 My toddler has a cold.
 What can I do?

-Steve Narang, MD, is chief executive officer at Banner Good Samaritan Medical Center, in Phoenix, Ariz.
+Steve Narang, MD, is chief executive officer at Banner – University Medical Center Phoenix, in Arizona.
 He is the former chief medical officer at Banner Children's at Cardon Children's Medical Center.